-- 4.8.
+- 3.10.
 JCDecaux (JCD) currently owns and manages 3,464 bus shelters within their current contract.
-In addition, TfGM has funded and installed 730 non-advertising shelters which are separately managed and maintained by TfGM. - 4.9.
+In addition, TfGM has funded and installed 730 non-advertising shelters which are separately managed and maintained by TfGM. - 3.11.
 One of the biggest barriers to attracting more people to use public transport is their perception of safety, information and comfort when waiting for their service.
 The vision for TfGM's future bus shelter estate is to transform, modernise and enhance the passenger waiting environment.
 Future shelters will include enhancements such as seating, lighting, Real Time Passenger Information (not everyone will want to use our app), digital advertising, solar and low energy lighting and screen technologies where appropriate.
-The intention is for shelter design to be consistent across Greater Manchester, so that customers can expect the same provision of facilities wherever they use our bus network. - 4.10.
+The intention is for shelter design to be consistent across Greater Manchester, so that customers can expect the same provision of facilities wherever they use our bus network. - 3.12.
 Delivering on this vision will require TfGM to have greater direct control over GM's existing bus shelter assets.
 As such, TfGM has entered into time-limited negotiations with JCD to transfer the asset ownership of the Decaux-owned shelters following which TfGM will procure a new contract under which the whole bus shelter estate will be managed as a "turnkey" service, with the appointed partner providing new and improved shelter supply, cleaning, maintenance and advertising sales services.
 TfGM will share advertising revenue through the new partnership arrangements, ensuring that the model is fiscally and operationally sustainable.
-Once the new contract is operational, the additional capital investment for a shelter renewal programme is proposed to be funded from CRSTS2 and/or borrowings. - 4.11.
+Once the new contract is operational, the additional capital investment for a shelter renewal programme is proposed to be funded from CRSTS2 and/or borrowings. - 3.13.
 The cost of acquiring the existing bus shelter assets from JCD is £12m (subject to final contract).
 The acquisition costs have been subject to detailed due diligence by TfGM and GMCA officers and have been benchmarked against a range of valuation methodologies and similar transactions in other regions; and as a result, are considered to represent good value for money.
-The proposals have also been subject to consideration and subsequent approval by TfGM's Executive Board. - 4.12.
+The proposals have also been subject to consideration and subsequent approval by TfGM's Executive Board. - 3.14.
 In addition, a further c£3m of funding is required to carry out the related activity to procure the proposed new Shelter contract and to develop a renewal programme for the estate over the period to 31 March 2027.

-- 4.13.
-The Committee is therefore requested to approve a drawdown of up to £1m from CRSTS1 to support the above activities, subject to GMCA approval of the allocation on 31st January. - 4.14.
-Detailed proposals for a shelter renewal programme are being developed and will be brought to the Committee for consideration in due course.
+- 3.15.
+The Combined Authority is therefore requested to approve an allocation of £15m from CRSTS1 to support the above activities. - 3.16.
+Detailed proposals for a shelter renewal programme are being developed and will be brought to the Combined Authority for consideration in due course.